 Unified Modelling Language Structure Diagram

 Unified Modelling Language (UML) is a modeling language, which means, instead of using it for programming apps and websites in an IDE, a user will use a UML to visualize the design of a system.
 One of the most important aspects of UML is that it sets standards for systems which means if you are familiar with UML, you can easily understand system designs using UML Sequence Diagram.

 What is a Sequence Diagram in UML?

 - We can design diagrams using the Unified Modelling Language in many ways.
-Some of these are Interaction Diagrams, Structure diagrams, and behaviour diagrams.
+Some of these are Interaction Diagrams, Structure diagrams, and behavior diagrams.

 - A Sequence Diagram is one such type of diagram that can be designed with UML.

 - As you can guess from its name, the Sequence diagram shows the order in which interactions take place.
 The diagram is used to depict the interaction between several objects in a system.

 - Sequence Diagrams are used mostly by software developers to note down and understand the requirements of new and pre-existing systems.
 Many Businessmen also use these diagrams to understand and establish systems too.

 Symbol and Components of a UML Sequence Diagram

 UML Sequence Diagrams are designed so that they can depict a timeline.
 On the top, you can see the beginning, and then the diagram flow descends downwards to mark the sequence of all interactions in the system.
 These interactions and objects have some symbols and notations that are used to standardize UML Structure Diagrams.